HL7/fhir-pdmp/input/pagecontent/index.md

 ### Introduction

-Prescription Drug Monitoring Programs (PDMPs) are state-based databases that provide prescribers, pharmacists, and health authorities timely information about controlled substance prescribing and patient behaviors.
-Use of medication information stored in PDMPs during care delivery helps avoid drug misuse, abuse and diversion.
+Prescription Drug Monitoring Programs (PDMPs) are state-based databases that provide prescribers, pharmacists, and health authorities timely information about controlled substance, and in some states non-controlled substance prescribing and patient behaviors.
+Use of medication information stored in PDMPs during care delivery helps avoid drug misuse, abuse and diversion and can provide improved patient care and safety.

-To reduce opioid abuse, states have implemented policies mandating providers to reference PDMPs to obtain patients' medication history before prescribing controlled substances.
+To reduce opioid abuse and for other purposes, states have implemented policies mandating providers to reference PDMPs to obtain patients' medication history before prescribing or dispensing certain medications.
 The Prescription Drug Monitoring Program (PDMP) FHIR Implementation Guide defines a method for providers to access patient patient PDMP information using the HL7 FHIR standard.

 For general background on state PDMP programs, see the Centers for Disease Control and Prevention [PDMP - What States Need to Know](https://www.cdc.gov/drugoverdose/pdmp/index.html).

 ### Scope

-This guide centers around a single use case, in which a provider (prescriber or pharmacist) accesses a Patient’s controlled substance history.
+This guide centers around a single use case, in which a provider (prescriber or pharmacist) or their authorized delegate accesses a Patient’s controlled substance or prescription medication history.

 <div>
 <figure class="figure">